Prof. Dr. Elmar Wolf

 Emmy Noether group - Cancer Systems Biology

-Many congratulations to the lab of Prof Dr Thomas Rudel for their latest paper out now in Nature Microbiology.
-It was an amazing opportunity to collaborate with them and look forward to similar things in future!
+Many congratulations to the lab of Prof Dr Ulrich Keller for their latest paper out now in Nature Communications.
+It was great to collaborate with them and we are looking forward to more interactions in the future!

 In ageing Western societies tumors are becoming the most relevant medical problem.
 A key characteristic of tumors is deregulated signaling pathways that significantly alter the transcriptional profile of tumor cells.
 Proteins of the MYC family play a prominent role in this oncogenic reprogramming as transcription factors.